-The main difference between DOCSIS 3.0 and DOCSIS 3.1 when it comes to normal internet use is, DOCSIS 3.1 is 10 times faster than the former.
-For instance, it has an upstream capacity of 1-2 Gbps and a downstream capacity of 10 Gbps whereas DOCSIS 3.0 struggles at 200 Mbps upstream and 1 Gbps downstream.
+The main difference between DOCSIS 3.0 and 3.1 regarding normal internet use is that DOCSIS 3.1 is 10 times faster than 3.0.
+It has an upstream capacity of 1-2 Gbps and a downstream capacity of 10 Gbps, whereas 3.0 struggles at 200 Mbps upstream and 1 Gbps downstream.

 |Downstream Capacity||1 Gbps||10 Gbps|